 When it comes to getting hurt, your average toddler is something of an expert.
 If it can happen, it probably will.
 Got a toddling disaster zone on your hands?
 Childproofing is key.
 Learn how to prevent these five common nursery accidents with these important nursery safety tips.

 The Jail Break

-Your not-so-little one is up and on the move, and as far as he’s concerned those pesky crib rails are all that’s standing between him and freedom.
-Before you know he’s even capable, it’s up and ouch!
+Your not-so-little one is up and on the move, and as far as they're concerned those pesky crib rails are all that’s standing between them and freedom.
+Before you know they're even capable, it’s up and ouch!

 Don’t feel bad.
 A bumped noggin and a few teary wails are something of a right of passage.
 Still, while you may not be able to predict the exact moment your little escape artist will try to take flight, you can take steps to make a bedtime breakout less likely.

 Once your baby can sit up unsupported, it’s time to beef up security.
 Lower the crib mattress, and make sure the crib is free of any toys or extraneous bedding that could give your child a leg up.
 If you catch your mini monkey trying to climb out of the crib, make a prompt transition to a big-kid bed.